 Compensation differs between city officers (elected officials) and employees (appointed or otherwise hired).
-Officers such as mayors and legislators are constitutionally limited in their salary, roughly based on city class.
-These limits may be modified based on cost of living adjustments, which are not considered as compensation.
-The amount of compensation must be set by ordinance and cannot be changed during the officer’s term in office.
+Officers such as mayors and legislators are constitutionally limited in their salary.
+These limits may be modified based on cost-of-living adjustments, which are not considered as compensation.
+The amount of compensation must be set by ordinance and cannot be changed during the elected official's term in office.

-Nonelected city officials are not subject to monetary or temporal pay limits, but must be compensated through a “personnel and pay classification plan.”
+Nonelected city officials are not subject to monetary or temporal pay limits, but they must be compensated through a personnel and pay classification plan.
 This plan must be adopted by ordinance, and its structure is largely dependent on the needs of the city.
-The executive authority of the city oversees any position or pay adjustment made in accordance with the employee’s corresponding compensation plan.
+The executive authority of the city oversees any position or pay adjustments made in accordance with the employee’s corresponding compensation plan.